Pursue continual improvement in the health and safety performance with the ultimate goal of zero harm.

 Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
 These two requirements define ICMM's health and safety performance expectations of company members.

 Implement practices aimed at continually improving workplace health and safety, and monitor performance for the elimination of workplace fatalities, serious injuries and prevention of occupational diseases, based upon recognised international standard or management system.

-HEALTH AND SAFETY TRAINING
+PROVIDE HEALTH AND SAFETY TRAINING

 Provide workers with training in accordance with their responsibilities for health and safety, and implement health surveillance and risk-based monitoring programmes based on occupational exposures.

 About ICMM's Mining Principles